button-inc/relay-testing-library/client/README.md

 import compiledProjectContactFormQuery, {
   ProjectContactFormQuery,
 } from "__generated__/ProjectContactFormQuery.graphql";

-import ComponentTestingHelper from "@TBD";
-import ComponentUnderTest from "path_to_component";
-import MutationUnderTest from "path_to_mutation";
-import compiledComponetUnderTestQuery, {
-  ComponentTestingHelperQuery,
-} from "./__generated__/ComponentTestingHelperQuery.graphql";

 // The query mimics a page that contains that component,
 // we craft a test query that uses the fragments of the component we're testing.